Daresamson/cert-bort/README.md

 3. Certbot auto-renewal uses systemd timers by default on Amazon Linux 2023.
 4. Validate DNS records for each subdomain pointing to the server IP.

----

-If you want, I can also **create a ready-to-upload `DOCX` version and a `README.md` file** so you can directly commit to GitHub.

-Do you want me to do that?